These are the guidelines that staff at LiteBreeze follows when it comes to their twice-yearly salary appraisal and performance review.

 Type #4: Missed opportunities identified by yourself

-What mistakes do you feel that you have made?
-This is not about what you would have done if you had more time, but about mistakes you could have avoided without having required more time.
+A missed opportunity is not about what you would have done if you had more time, but what you could have avoided without having required more time.

 Why do we ask for this?
 By scrutinizing your own work with an open mind, you will independently find your own mistakes and thereby ways to improve.
 We want “proof” of your abilities to do so.